-Using wood flooring in a bathroom, therefore, would seem like an obvious choice to enhance the air of comfort and relaxation, and many homeowners are now trying to replicate the spa aesthetic in their homes.
-However, with the natural abundance of water in the room, real wood is probably not the best choice.
+However, due to its aesthetics, solid wood flooring is a desired flooring choice to enhance comfort and relaxation, so many homeowners are trying to replicate the spa aesthetic in their homes.
 Here, we explore all the considerations around wood flooring and the best alternatives for your bathroom.

 Real wood flooring in your bathroom